 Exposure and Bonding

 Exposure and bonding is a common and effective treatment for children, teens, and in some cases, even adults with impacted canine teeth.
 It’s a two-phase process in which your oral surgeon and your orthodontist work hand in hand to make sure the canine tooth or teeth find their proper place in your bite.
 During the exposure and bonding process, patients will be treated first by their orthodontist who will use braces to make room for the impacted tooth to grow in properly.
 Next, Dr. Williams will surgically uncover the tooth (expose it) by making an incision in the gum and/or bone that is blocking the tooth and place (bond) a small orthodontic bracket and chain on the tooth.
 This procedure will take place in our office with local anesthesia or IV sedation to make sure that you or your child are comfortable and completely at ease.
 Any post-operative discomfort will be easily managed, and Dr. Williams will discuss pain management options before any procedure takes place.
 The final phase of the treatment is completed by your orthodontist who will then use the bracket and chain to guide the impacted tooth over a period of a few months’ time into its proper place for full functionality.

 If you would like to learn more about exposure and bonding procedures at White Mountain Dental Implant and Oral Surgery Center, we encourage you to take the time to watch the videos on our Patient Stories page.

-Impacted Tooth Exposure in North Conway, NH
+Impacted Tooth Exposure in North Conway and Littleton, NH

 If you or your child requires treatment for impacted canines, please contact us today to schedule an appointment for a consultation with Dr. Williams so that we can get your treatment started as soon as possible.
 You and your family are in the best hands with our team — we have many years of experience treating patients of all ages and are specialists in the exposure of impacted canine teeth.
 Thank you for the opportunity to care for you and your family.